liferay/liferay-docs/discover/portal/articles/03-advanced-web-content-management/08-staging-page-publication.markdown

 two strategies:

 1. Use hexadecimal encoding (recommended).
-E.g., if your password was *abcdefghijklmnop*, you'd set the following in your `portal-ext.properties`
+E.g., if your password was *abcdefghijklmnop*, you'd use the following settings in your `portal-ext.properties` file:
-   file:

         tunneling.servlet.shared.secret=6162636465666768696a6b6c6d6e6f70
         tunneling.servlet.shared.secret.hex=true